[This blog was first posted on 31st March 2021. It has been updated on 16th February 2022.]

 - Ready to Get Started with Email Automation?

 In this guide to email automation, we will cover everything you ever wanted to know about email automation and why you should consider incorporating it into your brand’s marketing strategy.

 Email automation is a powerful way to reach your target audience with the right message at the right time, using automated workflows, processes, and tools.

-Using this strategy, you can automatically email your subscribers based on specific factors like their:
+Using this marketing campaign automation strategy, you can automatically email your subscribers based on specific factors like their: